 Somewhat conversely, we also know that everyone needs more room than we used to since office practices have changed due to COVID-19.
 So if we do expect people to return, then we need clear “COVID-19” policies for how space is managed, cleaned and used.
 It is vital that we keep the team safe.

 Well, this is what many think.
 Ask the team to work from home and you will save costs, undoubtedly, but there are additional factors you need to consider.
 As David Rushmere, a partner at Machins Solicitors LLP, noted in his post on LinkedIn, you need to review your employment contracts – do they allow for such flexibility?

-Then there’s the Health and Safety aspects that need to be considered.
+Then there are the Health and Safety aspects that need to be considered.
 We have been lulled into believing that getting people to work from home focuses the employee on looking after themselves, however, this is not the case.
 The Government relaxed the Health and Safety regulations to allow people to work from home temporarily, but as we move to a more permanent situation, then the regulations will once more be enforced.
 Just because you are not in control of their office environment, it does not mean that you are removed from responsibility for their wellbeing.
 They need to have the right equipment, just as they do in the office.
 If you haven’t done a workstation assessment with your team members at home, then now is the time to do it.
 Our business partner Beckie Staincliffe from EHSC will be able to arrange this for you.